toddfoster/toddfoster.github.com/books.md

 * Ivan Illich, _The Church, Change and Development_ (Urban Training Center Press: 1970)
 * Pallavi Sharma Dixit, _Edison: A Novel_ (Third State Books: 2024)
 * Mariano Magrassi, _Praying the Bible: An Introduction to Lectio Divina_ (Liturgical Press: 1998)
+* Guigo II, _The Ladder of Monks: A Letter on the Contemplative Life_ (Cistercian Publications)
+* Richard Rohr, _Things Hidden: Scripture as Spirituality_ (Franciscan Media: 2022)

 ## January 2026
 * Barbara Cawthorn Crafton, _The Courage to Grow Old_ (Morehouse Publishing: 2014)